LeoRiether/leoriether.github.io/content/posts/2024-04-04-tests-literature-review.md

 Indeed, in Rust's standard testing lib, there's no way to run subtests and have them reported neatly, unfortunately.

-> WIP: maybe I should talk about mocking in this section :)

 ## Snapshot testing

 Also known as golden tests or expect tests, snapshot testing is example-based